 This is a full session featuring three presentations and a panel discussion.
 The goal is to present the capabilities of DDI-CDI as an overview, to describe those organisations and efforts which are already using the standard and planning to do so in the near term, and to show the active tools development which is taking place.

-DDI-CDI : Tools and Services - this presentation gives a general overview of those who are implementing support for DDI-CDI (te Nectar work fro the DDI Developer's Group, the "high-Value Data Services" tools Pascal Heus is developing at Postman, the SPSS/SAS converter which came out of WorldFAIR, the Process browser from ESS, implementation in Dataverse, the UN SDG Indicators SDMX transformation service, and others).
-In addition to the general overview, an in-depth look at one area will be provided - Pascal Heus from Postman will show how his services are making large amounts of municipal data available using DDI-CDI and also DDI Codebook.
+3. DDI-CDI : Tools and Services - this presentation gives a general overview of those who are implementing support for DDI-CDI (the Nectar work from the DDI Developer's Group, the "high-Value Data Services" tools Pascal Heus is developing at Postman, the SPSS/SAS converter which came out of WorldFAIR, the Process browser from ESS, implementation in Dataverse, the UN SDG Indicators SDMX transformation service, and others).
+In addition to the general overview, an in-depth look at one area will be provided - Benjamin Beuster will demonstrate current developments at Sikt around SPSS/Stata transformation and working with SQL databases.

 The National Archive of Computerized Data on Aging (NACDA) began working with DDI-Lifecycle in 2018.
 Since then, NACDA has made efforts to document in DDI-L some of our most established and frequently-used longitudinal data collections and display them on a Colectica Portal.
 In this presentation, I will discuss how the system of topical groups and subgroups we use to organize the conceptual variables in these data collections improves the interoperability and findability of the metadata on our portal, how the system has evolved over time, and our plans for its improvement and use in the future.